YemenOpenSource/Yemen-info/README.md

 ## TODO

 - [ ] Add an SQL format with relationships to make it easy to grab it into your database.
-- [ ] Add an No-SQL formats like mongoose Schema to make it easy to grab it into your database.
+- [ ] Add an No-SQL formats like mongoose Schema to make it easy to grab it in similar databases.
-- [ ] Add a GraphQL format to make it easy to grab it into your database.
+- [ ] Add a GraphQL format to make it easy to grab it in this environment.
-- [ ] Add script to convert json file programmatically to: CSV, XML, XLSX, YAML, and any future formats.
+- [ ] Add script to convert json file programmatically to: CSV, XML, XLSX, YAML, SQl, and any future formats.
 - [ ] Add GitHub actions file to automate the process after any commit or changes to the `yemen.json` file.
 - [ ] Make an Arabic version of the Readme file.